bfrg/vim-jqplay/README.md

 options).

 The output is displayed in a separate `split` window similar to the `:Jq` command.
-Jq runs interactively while both the json input buffer or the `jq` scratch buffer are being modified, by default whenever the `InsertLeave` or `TextChanged` event are triggered.
-See `:help jqplay-config` on how to change the `autocmds`.
+Jq runs interactively whenever the json input buffer or the `jq` scratch buffer are modified.
+By default `jq` is invoked when the `InsertLeave` or `TextChanged` event are triggered.
+See `:help jqplay-config` on how to change these events.

-Run `:Jqrun` to invoke `jq` manually at any time.
+Use `:Jqrun {args}` at any time to invoke `jq` manually with the `jq` options `{args}`.
+This will temporarily override the `jq` options previously set with `:Jqplay {args}`.
+Adding a `!` to `:Jqrun` will permanently override the options of the `jq` scratch buffer.

+`:Jqrun` is useful to quickly run the same jq-filter with different set of `jq` options.

+Alternatively, if you don't like to run `jq` interactively on every buffer change, disable all autocommands in the `jqplay` variable and use `:Jqrun` instead.

-Running `:JqplayClose` will remove the autocommands and keep the `jq` scratch buffer and the jq-output buffer open.
-Running `:JqplayClose!` with a bang will also delete both buffers.
+Running `:JqplayClose` will stop the interactive session.
+The `jq` scratch buffer and the jq-output buffer will be kept open.
+Running `:JqplayClose!` with a bang will stop the session and delete both buffers.
+You can think of `:JqplayClose!` as _I am done, close everything!_

 `jq` processes previously started with `:Jq` or `:Jqplay` can be stopped at any time with `:JqStop`.